Icon-class cruise ship

 The Icon class (formally Project Icon) is a class of cruise ships ordered by Royal Caribbean International to be built by Meyer Turku in Turku, Finland.
-As of 2024 this class is the largest cruise ship class ever constructed.
-Royal Caribbean plans to have at least five Icon-class ships, which will include Icon of the Seas (entered service in 2024), Star of the Seas (entered service in 2025), Legend of the Seas (entering service in 2026).
-Furthermore, there are orders for still unnamed fourth and fifth ships (planned to enter service in 2027 and 2028).
-It also has an option for two additional ships.
+As of 2026, this class is the largest cruise ship class ever constructed.
+Royal Caribbean plans to have at least seven Icon-class ships, which will include Icon of the Seas (entered service in 2024), Star of the Seas (entered service in 2025), Legend of the Seas (entered service in 2026), and Hero of the Seas (entering service in 2027).
+Furthermore, Royal Caribbean has announced orders for additional three ships which are expected to enter service in 2028, 2029, and 2030 respectively.

 History

 On 10 October 2016, Royal Caribbean and Meyer Turku announced an order to build two ships under the project name "Icon".
 Icon of the Seas was delivered on 27 November 2023, and the second ship, Star of the Seas, was delivered in July 2025.
 The ships will be classified by DNV.

 Royal Caribbean applied to register a trademark for "Icon of the Seas" in 2016, which was at the time suggested as an indication of the name of the first ship.

-On 2 July 2019, Royal Caribbean announced an order for a third ship in the "Icon" class.
+In July 2019, Royal Caribbean announced an order for a third ship.
 The third ship is planned to be delivered in 2026, one year after Star of the Seas.

 Steel-cutting for Icon of the Seas began on 14 June 2021, and the keel was laid on 5 April 2022.

-Steel-cutting for the second Icon-class ship, Star of the Seas, began on 15 February 2023.
+Steel-cutting for the second ship, Star of the Seas, began on 15 February 2023.
 Parts of the ship are built at Meyer Werft, Papenburg and also at Gdańsk shipyard Marine Projects Ltd.

-Icon of the Seas arrived in her home port of PortMiami on 10 January 2024 for the first time after leaving Europe in December, with the inaugural passenger sailing occurring on 27 January 2024.
+Icon of the Seas arrived in her home port of PortMiami, US on 10 January 2024 for the first time after leaving Europe in December, with the inaugural passenger sailing occurring on 27 January 2024.

-Steel-cutting for the third Icon-class ship, Legend of the Seas, began in January 2024.
+Steel-cutting for the third ship, Legend of the Seas, began in January 2024.

 In August 2024 an order for a fourth ship to be delivered in 2027 was announced and options for two additional ships.

-In September 2025, Royal Caribbean announced an order for a fifth Icon Class ship, scheduled for delivery in 2028.
+In September 2025, Royal Caribbean announced an order for a fifth ship, scheduled for delivery in 2028 and slots booked for more ships, including two more Icon class, up to 2036.

+In April 2026, Royal Caribbean confirmed order for the sixth and seventh ships.